 The German sinking of the passenger cruise liner RMS Lusitania in 1915 resulted in the death of 128 American citizens.
 In the aftermath Germany complied with the American demand to end its unrestricted submarine warfare and attacks on non-warships.

-Despite this German actions in early 1917 would inevitably sway US public opinion far enough to the point that a majority of Americans supported entering the war.
+However, German actions in early 1917 would inevitably sway US public opinion far enough to the point that a majority of Americans supported entering the war.

 The significance of the Zimmermann Telegram and resumption of German unrestricted submarine warfare played large roles in the eventual declaration of war.